 Flat out around the test track, our test car reached a mighty 83mph, and did so suspiciously quickly.
 Just like a BMW M5, its top speed is restricted.
-Unlike the M5, however, the Defender’s electronics are meant to call it a day at 85mph.
+Unlike the M5, however, the Land Rover Defender’s electronics are meant to call it a day at 85mph.
 It is, apparently, for ‘operational’ reasons, from which we infer that the Defender becomes difficult to operate above such speeds.

 The engine refinement, while still quite vocal, is clearly a big improvement and the motor’s muscular low-down torque helps make the Defender more driveable.
 The six-speed ’box needs a firm hand but is clean in its shifts and positive.